 To unlock the full potential of worksite wellness programs, organizations must also create a culture of health.
 This involves prioritizing and promoting healthy behaviors through policies, practices, and norms that support employee well-being.
 A wellness program in tandem with a culture of health is the key to developing and sustaining a healthy workforce.

 To measure the success of a wellness program, consider shifting to a value-on-investment (VOI) framework.
-While return on investment (ROI) is a popular way to justify investing in a wellness program, it does not capture the full scope of a program’s value.
+While return on investment (ROI) is a popular way to justify funding, it does not capture the full scope of a wellness program’s value.
 VOI achieves a complete view of program effectiveness beyond dollar-to-dollar cost, encompassing a broad range of advantages.
-These include the benefits highlighted in this article, all of which impact an organization’s bottom line.
+These include the benefits highlighted in this article, all of which impact an organization’s bottom line in the long term.